carlosjhr64/help_parser/README.md

 Well, what do you think?
 PERFECT!

+## New for 6.4.0:

+* Automates $VERBOSE=true on --verbose
+* Reports typos you may have on options usage

 ## New for 6.1.0:

 Running your `awesome` command with the `--help` flag will also check your help text for errors,